 The goal for this course is to develop a set of principles so that managers can effectively develop and implement e-marketing strategies.
 A core framework that we will use in this course is an interactive marketing strategy.
 Interactive marketing goes by many names, including customer relationship management (CRM).
 E-marketing allows companies to interact with consumers on an individual basis and create customized products and services using personalized knowledge about a consumer.
 As part of this course we develop a compatible set of quantitative techniques to implement interactive marketing strategies.
 Throughout the course we explore examples and cases to understand how e-marketing is evolving in practice.

 Electronic payment systems

-The course covers banking systems, e-payment security, foreign exchange, Internet banking, wireless payments, stored-value cards, micropayments, peer-to-peer payments, electronic and virtual currencies such as Bitcoin, large-scale B2B payments and the future of money.
+The course covers banking systems, e-payment security, foreign exchange, Internet banking, mobile payments, credit and stored-value cards, Octopus, micropayments, peer-to-peer payments, cryptocurrencies, blockchain, large-scale B2B payments, faster (instant) payments, seamless shopping and the future of money.
 Particular attention is given to Hong Kong and Mainland China banking and payment systems.

 Topics in electronic commerce

 This course covers advanced topics in areas in electronic commerce that are relevant at the time.
 Leaders in the field, expert practitioners and distinguished scholars in the field around the world will be invited to participate in this course.